Advertisement

 Former federal workers protest against Trump administration policies in front of the Hubert Humphrey Health and Human Services building in Washington D.C. on Feb.
 19, 2025.
 (Photo by DOMINIC GWINN/Middle East Images/AFP via Getty Images)

-In a Monday statement, the Office of Special Counsel said it filed the requests Friday with the U.S. Merit Systems Protection Board, a body within the executive branch that hears appeals from federal workers.
-Those requests sought 45-day stays in the “impermissible terminations” of the six workers as “there are reasonable grounds to believe that agencies engaged in prohibited personnel practices” under federal statute.
+The U.S. Merit Systems Protection Board, a body within the executive branch that hears appeals from federal workers, granted the requests by the independent Office of Special Counsel, which had found “there are reasonable grounds to believe that agencies engaged in prohibited personnel practices.”

 Advertisement

-According to a redacted copy of one of those requests by Dellinger, the agencies where the affected probationary employees worked were the Office of Personnel Management and the departments of Veterans Affairs, Education, Energy, Housing and Urban Development, and Agriculture.
+According to a redacted copy of one of Dellinger’s requests, the agencies where the affected probationary employees worked were the Office of Personnel Management and the departments of Veterans Affairs, Education, Energy, Housing and Urban Development, and Agriculture.

 While firings have often cited “performance” as a reason, workers and their unions have pushed back on those claims, saying agencies lack evidence.
 Unions have also challenged the personnel actions in federal court, though a federal judge last week denied a request for injunctive relief on standing grounds.